jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - IF SECTIONALIZING IS ENABLED, IT DISABLES RECLOSING
 	- IF SECTIONALIZING IS NOT ENABLED, IT ALLOWS YOU TO ENABLE RECLOSING
-- make sure when it opens due to HLT or L
+- make sure when it opens due to HLT or LS, it goes to lcokout and doesn't reclose
+- If sectionalizing is enabled, force fast curve to 0
+- We can either hide everything in group 2, or make it a simple recloser for all devices and tell them that